Connect to Oracle Cloud by using wallets

 From the Oracle Instant Client Downloads page at oracle.com, download the following packages for your operating system:

 JDBC Supplement Package

 Also, download oraclepki.jar from Oracle Database 188.8.131.52 JDBC Driver & UCP Downloads page at oracle.com.

 Prepare a ZIP archive with wallet files.
-For more details about downloading a wallet, see Download Client Credentials (Wallets) at docs.oracle.com.
+For more information about downloading a wallet, refer to Download Client Credentials (Wallets) at docs.oracle.com.